ardoq/ardoq-java-client/README.md

     </repositories>
 ```

-Add `ardoq-java-client` to your dependencies
+Add `ardoq-java-client` to your dependencies.

 ```xml
     <dependencies>